1000 Board of Directors

 The Association shall not endorse products or services of private companies.
 The Board of Directors may, however, instruct staff to advise Association members of the availability of products or services which it deems to be beneficial to the educational institutions of the state.

-Single copies of Association publications may be distributed without charge to School Board members, local school district Superintendents and Business Managers, intermediate school district Superintendents, Office of State Superintendent of Public Instruction staff, Legislators, Presidents and individuals and organizations.
+Single copies of Association publications may be distributed without charge to local school district Superintendents and Business Managers, intermediate school district Superintendents, Office of State Superintendent of Public Instruction staff, Legislators, Presidents of other like organizations.
 All others shall be charged at rates established by the Board of Directors.

 The president may, at his/her discretion, and with the approval of the Board, distribute the materials, publications or research of other organizations when such are consistent with policies adopted by the Association.

 6000 FINANCIAL MANAGEMENT

 All financial sources, membership dues, work shops, conferences, etc. generated by this organization shall become the capital for the operating budget.

 Officers, Representatives of Regional Chapters and Committee Chairs shall submit a yearly estimated budget to the Secretary/Treasurer by December of each year for board approval.
 Yearly budget will be submitted by the President and Secretary for the December Board meeting.
 Officers, Representatives of Regional Chapters and Committee Chairs shall be primarily responsible for the administration of their approved operating budget.